 13.15 The term “ Group Leader “ includes all those individuals designated as teachers from the client school/ organisation who are agreed to be teacher leaders at the time of booking the course/ upon subsequent arrival .

 Emergency medical treatment

-The Heart of England reserves the right to approve emergency medical treatment for students when parents / guardians cannot be contacted and the student’s life / wellbeing, both physical and psychological, are in danger.
+JoStudy reserves the right to approve emergency medical treatment for students / adults on afternoon activities / weekend excursions when parents / guardians/ next of kin cannot be contacted and the student’ or adult’s life / wellbeing, both physical and psychological, are in danger.
 It will take advice from medical personnel and act in accordance with such advice, in what it deems to be in the student’s best interests.

 All medical, mobility and related health information however seemingly insignificant, must be declared to the school before the student attends a course.